ABOUT US

 When not speaking with Get REAL, Courtney works for another non-profit as a program coordinator, where she supports student volunteers in their goal to provide free music education programs to vulnerable children across Canada.

-• Clem has been a Get REAL Speaker for the past year, and has spoken to hundreds of students across the country.
+Clem has been a Get REAL Speaker for the 3 years, and has spoken to hundreds of students across the country.
 Working at Get REAL and the connections made with the students has allowed Clem to learn so much about himself and the power of vulnerability.
 Outside of Get REAL Clem is a francophone cultural activities coordinator for one of 12 fully French school boards in the province of Ontario .

 “I hope that by sharing my story, this will empower all those who hear it to re-learn empathy and ways of helping others.
 I am so thrilled to meet you all, and hope that together we get to plant seeds of change for the future!” - Clem